What is Electrical Transmission System? A Complete Guide

 Power Transmission Utilities use lattice-structured transmission towers for extra high voltage transmission lines and ultra-high voltage transmission lines, normally above 33 kV or including 33 kV lines.
 They use galvanized iron or GI angles with nuts and bolts to erect the electrical transmission towers.
 The height of these towers ranges from 20 to 40 meters, … Read more

 ACSR means Aluminum Conductor Steel Reinforced.
-ACSR is the most standard choice for high‐voltage overhead transmission lines.
-An ACSR consists of mainly two parts.
+We mostly choose ACSR for high‐voltage overhead transmission lines.
+An ACSR consists mainly of two parts.
 It has multiple layers of pure aluminum strands for carrying current.
-It also has a central core of galvanized steel to provide tensile strength to the conductor.
-The aluminum strands are … Read more
+The purity of aluminum is 99.5%.
+It also has a central core of galvanized steel.
+This core provides tensile strength to the … Read more

 What is an HTLS Conductor? – Introduction to HTLS